Fl3tchLiv3s/cloudflare-dns-update/README.md

 To find the cloudflare record details, go to the dashboard: https://dash.cloudflare.com then navigate to websites and your domain management page.

-On the bottom right is the Zone ID.
+ZONE_ID - On the bottom right is the Zone ID.

-A record is your domain (e.g. yourdomain.com)
+A_record - your domain (e.g. yourdomain.com)

-You can set up a token by going to the top right dropdown and selecting 'My Profile' then 'API tokens'.
+CF_BEARER - You can set up a token by going to the top right dropdown and selecting 'My Profile' then 'API tokens'.
 Create a token with the following PErmissions: Zone.Zone Settings, Zone.Zone, Zone.DNS and Resources: All Zones

-A record id can be found using the curl command:
+A_record_id - can be found using the curl command:

 `curl -X GET "https://api.cloudflare.com/client/v4/user/tokens/verify" \
 -H "Authorization: Bearer <token>" \